RoelYoon/CP-Club-Website-And-API/README.md

 ![Cow](/../media/images/cow2.png)

 For example, this simple .png of a cow is over 5MB by itself.
+Rendering this cow on a webpage just once would be using 0.5% of our entire *monthly* network egress.

 I'll make *very* conservative estimates in order to make sure we won't be paying any unexpected bills.
 Let's say our web server deals with `100,000 HTTP requests` every month, with browser caching out of the equation.
 This is over `130 HTTP requests/hour`, which I believe is a safe overestimate for a highschool club website.